Ameen-Sha-Cheerangan/Hijri-Date-Gnome-Extension/README.md

 - Rate it on [GNOME Extensions](https://extensions.gnome.org/extension/5995/hijri-date-extension/)
 - Share it with others who might benefit

-If this tool helped you, consider supporting its development!

 ### 🌐 International Users
 You can support me instantly via **Ko-fi**.